-Recovers pictures, videos, documents, e-mails, audio files, and even archives.
+Restore deleted/lost pictures, videos, documents, e-mails, audio files, and other files from your Mac.

-Recovers data from any medium, including USB flash drives, computers(Windows/Mac), hard drives, etc.
+Recover lost data from Mac Hard Drive, USB flash drives, pen drives, etc.

-Restores your files without overwriting any other files on your computer, keeping all files safe during the entire process.
+Rescue your files without overwriting any other files from PC or Mac computers, keeping all files safe during the entire process.

-Step 2.
-Connect your USB flash drive to your mac computer so that the recovery process can commence.
-Click on USB Flash Drive and hit the Next button.
+Step 1.
+Open up AnyRecover, connect your USB flash drive to your mac computer so that the recovery process can commence.
+Choose the USB Flash Drive and hit the Start button.

-Step 4.
+Step 3.
 Wait for AnyRecover to get back to you with your lost files.
-Once it is done scanning, it will list the files out to you based on type.
+Once the scanning process is finished, it will list the files out to you based on type.
 Select which ones you want to recover.
 Hit the Recover button once you've selected all your files.

 Always remember that your files are never actually deleted but get marked for reuse, meaning that they will become overwritten by other files in the computer.
 All files are available to be retrieved prior to be overwritten on.